onnieluk/VECMAtk/tutorials/M12/easyvvuq-qcgpj/guide/EasyVVUQ & QCGPJ - Tutorial.md

     Successfully installed virtualenv-16.6.0
     ```

-4. If required, attend the warning from the previous step, add `~/.local/bin` to
+4. If required, attend to the warning from the previous step, add `~/.local/bin` to
     the `PATH` environment variable and make it permanent by updating the `.bashrc`
     file.
     ```